 This hope for new life is seen when Astrid places the Lindworm Prince in the bath of ashes.
-In Viking times, young men were allowed two or three years of ‘ashes’.
-Where, in the long houses they would lie between the fire and the ash pile.
-Here they would roll themselves “in ashes, neither caring to employ themselves in anything useful… [They] would occupy this physical and psychic terrain until they felt they had moved through the underworld where grief had taken them.
-While there they become known as cinder-biters, this being the root of cinder-ella.
+In Viking times, young men were allowed two or three years of “ashes” when, in the long houses, they would lie between the fire and the ash pile.
+Here, they would roll themselves “in ashes, neither caring to employ themselves in anything useful… [They] would occupy this physical and psychic terrain until they felt they had moved through the underworld, where grief had taken them.
+While there, they become known as cinder-biters, this being the root of cinder-ella.

-Ash speaks to what remains.
-“Ash [being] the ultimate reduction, the bare soul, the last truth, all else dissolved… it is a symbol of the immortal soul, which is released when the matter is destroyed.”
+Ash speaks to what remains: “Ash [being] the ultimate reduction, the bare soul, the last truth, all else dissolved… it is a symbol of the immortal soul, which is released when the matter is destroyed.”
 The Hindu texts describe the god Shiva as “clothed with ashes.”
-This symbolises permanence, destruction and the new life that is born from a life destroyed.
+This symbolises permanence, destruction, and the new life, that is born from a life destroyed.
 It is said that both Shiva and Kali inhabit cremation grounds, and that their devotees go there to meditate.
-Through their meditation they reinforce the awareness of the immortality of the soul.
+Through their meditation, they reinforce the awareness of the immortality of the soul.
 That we are not solely defined by our bodies.

 In fairy tales, the journey towards new life is symbolised by the forest.
-In Medieval times, “the knights of King Arthur’s court thought “it would be a disgrace to go forth as a group.
-Each entered the forest at a point that he himself had chosen, where it was darkest and there was no path.
-If there was a path it is someone else’s path and you are not on an adventure.”
+In Medieval times, “the knights of King Arthur”s court thought “it would be a disgrace to go forth as a group.
+Each entered the forest at a point that he himself had chosen, where it was darkest, and there was no path.
+If there was a path it is someone else”s path, and you are not on an adventure.”

 So, rebirth means destruction and chaos.
 It demands change.
 Clinging to safety is no good.
 As Joseph Campbell wrote:

-“There’s no security
+“There”s no security

 in following the call to adventure.